 Our system not only records the presence of UAVs, but also determines their type by characteristic frequency features.
 This allows us to detect potential threats in advance and respond quickly.

-The technology can be integrated into existing security systems of airports, strategic facilities, and mass events.
-An important advantage of the development is its scalability: the microphone network can cover large areas, providing continuous monitoring of the airspace.
+The technology can be integrated into existing security systems at airports, strategic facilities, and mass events.
+An important advantage of the development is its scalability: the microphone network can cover large areas, providing continuous monitoring of airspace.

-The next stage of the project will be the configuration of the hardware for subsequent testing of the system in laboratory and field conditions.
-Further research on the use of artificial intelligence for automated monitoring of airspace will form the basis of a dissertation for the degree of Candidate of Technical Sciences.
+The next stage of the project will be to configure the hardware for subsequent testing of the system in laboratory and field conditions.
+Further research on the use of artificial intelligence for automated airspace monitoring will form the basis of a dissertation for the degree of Candidate of Technical Sciences.

 The program has already been patented and tested.
-In the near future, it can be implemented in commercial and state protection systems against unauthorized use of drones.
+In the near future, it may be implemented in commercial and state systems for protection against unauthorized use of drones.

 Frame Patrol rover from Dronshab successfully passed a six-month test